GAMES AND CULTURE

 professionals are now able to create incredible and 100%

-realistic real-time VFX using the Unreal Engine
+realistic real-time VFX using the Unreal Engine, saving them massive

 amounts of time and money.
 And evolving even further, startups like Pladeo in the UK are creating a “new

-by completely re-thinking the content creation
+grammar for television” by completely re-thinking the content creation

 process and television formats.
 Their series Avo is the perfect